PaulieScanlon/gatsby-theme-gatstats/README.md

 ### frontmatter

-Add locally sourced images to frontmatter using `embeddedImages` and import the `EmbeddedImage` component from the theme.
+Add locally sourced images to frontmatter using `embeddedImages` then pass a reference to them to the `<EmbeddedImage />` component via props.

-Then use it to reference an image from `embeddedImages`.
+The `<EmbeddedImage />` component is part of the theme and is passed to all `.mdx` files using the `MDXProvider` so you don't have to import anything for this to work.

 There's a couple of optional helper props for `width` and `justifyContent` so you get a bit more control over sizd and alignment.

 ### EmbeddedImage

-The EmbeddedImage component accepts a width prop which can be used to control the image size.
+The `<EmbeddedImage />` component accepts a width prop which can be used to control the image size.
 The `width` prop can either be a single string which will apply the the same size across all breakpoints or an array of sizes to use across the breakpoints defined in the theme.

 ```
 ---